-The laboratory uses preclinical transplant models to dissect the immunological mechanisms of transplant rejection and aims to improve patient outcome through new therapies to prevent and treat graft-versus-host disease (GVHD).
+The Bone Marrow Transplantation Laboratory uses preclinical transplant models to dissect the immunological mechanisms of transplant rejection and aims to improve patient outcome through new therapies to prevent and treat graft-versus-host disease (GVHD).
 Research focuses on pathways of alloreactivity leading to graft-versus-host disease and graft-versus-leukaemia (GVL) effects.
 The ultimate aim is to generate testable therapeutic interventions that attenuate GVHD and improve GVL.

 Clinical trial protocol